Eric2991/t9-converter/README.md

 For the sole submission and review for the [Kiwi.com](https://www.kiwi.com/) practical task.

 ## Summary
+This T9-Conversion project provides a phone-like number pad in the UI that, given an input by the user, will display all the different possible combinations in the T9 format.
+All combinations displayed are valid entries found in the English dictionary that can be found in `assets/dictionary.txt`.

 This project was built using a [React](https://reactjs.org/)-[Redux](https://redux.js.org/) front-end and served on an [Express](https://expressjs.com/) backend that also serves the API for the project.
 Source files are type-checked using [Flow](https://flow.org/) and linted using [ESLint](https://eslint.org/) and [Prettier](https://prettier.io/).
 Unit tests are provided and are executed using [Jest](https://jestjs.io/) and [Enzyme](https://airbnb.io/enzyme/).

 ## Getting Started